 Spool pin- Usually found at the top of the machine, the spool pin hold the treads in place.
 It helps to make the thread be evenly threaded throughout the machine

 Dial/s- The dials are the little knobs on the side of the machine.
 They can control anything from the speed to the stitch length and width

 Foot pedal- On machines that have a foot pedal, it regulates the start, stop, and speed of the machine according to how much pressure is applied to the pedal.

 Other machines may come with special features and accessories such as a reverse stitch switch, a built in tread ripper, an extension table, and either a computer or control panel.

 Having the original Manual that came with the machine can help get you out of a tight spot, but, especially when buying vintage or refurbished machines, that’s not always possible.
 Luckily, there are several sites that offer free and easy download of manuals for almost every model.
-Manuals for almost every model can be viewed or downloaded for free on the viking husqvarna site.
+Manuals for almost every model can be viewed or downloaded for free on the Viking Husqvarna site.
 If you can’t find your machine’s manual, try checking youtube.
-There you can find simple instruction on everything from threading your needle to putting in bobbins.
+There you can find simple instructions on everything from threading your needle to putting in bobbins.

 Viking Sewing Machine Reviews:

 Different sewing machines are made with different intentions, and not all sewing machines are created equal.
 These are the top machines for quilting, embroidery, and every day sewing.
 We hope you review the list before making a purchase.

 For all your sewing needs (quilt making, embroidery projects, and everyday sewing), we would recommend the Viking Designer Epic.